lwojcik/eleventy-template-bliss/README.md

 Until version 2.4.0 Bliss was bundled with a [favicon generation plugin](https://www.npmjs.com/package/eleventy-plugin-gen-favicons).
 Due to unresolved bugs this plugin is no longer included with the template.

 If you want to reimplement it yourself, change history from [this pull request](https://github.com/lwojcik/eleventy-template-bliss/pull/99) may be helpful.

-## Contributions

-Contributions of the following kind are welcome:

-- bug reports / fixes
-- documentation improvements
-- improvements of existing features

-I consider the project complete and apart from specific exceptions, no new features are planned.

-Before contributing be sure to read [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License